natebwangsut/natebwangsut.github.io/contents/experience/002-agoda.md

   - Implemented microservices framework with event-driven mechanism using Kafka, allowing teams to contribute to a singular platform whilst being decoupled.
   - Integrated with Elasticsearch and Grafana for observatory purposes, allowing performance monitoring and live analytics.
 - Refactored centralized ChatBot service, removing redundant dependency and reducing the cost of cloud resources by 20%.
-- Integrated security into pipelines such as SAST, DAST, and container scanning.
+- Responsible for engineers growth in both technical and interpersonal skills